confluentinc/event-streaming-patterns/docs/event-processing/idempotent-reader.md

 # Idempotent Reader

 In ideal circumstances, [Events](../event/event.md) are only written once into an [Event Stream](../event-stream/event-stream.md).
-Under normal operations, all consumers of the stream will also only read and process each Event once.
-However, depending on the behavior and configuration of the [Event Source](../event-source/event-source.md), there may be failures that create duplicate Events.
+Under normal operations, all consumers of the stream will also only read and process each event once.
+However, depending on the behavior and configuration of the [Event Source](../event-source/event-source.md), there may be failures that create duplicate events.
 When this happens, we need a strategy for dealing with the duplicates.

 An [Idempotent](https://en.wikipedia.org/wiki/Idempotence) Reader must take two causes of duplicate Events into consideration: